WennyXY/DINO-MC/README.md

 # DINO-MC: Self-supervised Contrastive Learning for Remote Sensing Imagery with Multi-sized Local Crops

 PyTorch implementation and pretrained models for DINO-MC and DINO-TP.
-For details, please see <a href="">our paper</a>.
+For details, please see <a href="https://arxiv.org/abs/2303.06670">our paper</a>.

 ## Pretrained models
 Our models are pre-trained on SeCo-100K, and we list their k-nn and linear probing accuracy on EuroSAT.